commonhaus/foundation/governance/conflict-of-interest.md

 This policy is designed to protect the interests of the Commonhaus Foundation (CF) when potentially beneficial actions or transactions might intersect with the private interests of a director, officer, or key person.
 Additionally, it ensures compensation fairness for any staff or contractors hired by CF, which operates primarily as a volunteer organization.

-This policy applies to all individuals with decision-making authority within the CF ("you"), including CF Council and Advisory Board members, and extends to CF members and project leaders when their personal interests may influence Foundation activities.
+This policy applies to all individuals with decision-making authority within the CF ("you"), including CF Council (CFC) and Advisory Board members, and extends to CF members and project leaders when their personal interests may influence Foundation activities.

 ## Identifying Conflicts of Interest